t1m0thyj/WinDynamicDesktop/README.md

 You will also need to input your location when running the program for the first time.
 This location is not used for any purpose other than to determine the times of sunrise and sunset where you live.

-After you enter your location, you can minimize the program to your system tray and it will run in the background.
+After you enter your location, the program will minimize to your system tray and it will run in the background.
 Right-clicking on the system tray icon opens a menu with options to update the location, start WinDynamicDesktop when Windows boots, or exit the program.

 ## Why did you develop this?